 The castle is renowned because Leedskalnin didn’t share his construction method with anyone.
 From 1923 to 1951, Ed secretly carved over 1,100 tons of coral rock by himself.
 No one knows how he managed to do this alone because he never told anyone about it.
 Ed said he knew the secrets of the pyramids.

-Highlights of this sculpture garden include a giant stone gate, which you can move with only the touch of a finger, and various stone tables, chairs, and other carvings.
-Many locals believe Ed used supernatural abilities to construct this castle since it was impossible to move and carve such heavy stones alone.
+Highlights of this sculpture garden include a giant stone gate, which you can move with only a finger, and various stone tables, chairs, and other carvings.
+Many locals believe Ed used supernatural abilities to construct this castle since moving and carving such heavy stones alone was impossible.

 While we may never know how he did it, we can at least experience the wonders of Ed’s accomplishments.
 Unfortunately, admission is no longer just ten cents as it was in Ed’s lifetime.